Skip to main content

 Module

-A functional component within a journey, such as data verification, fraud detection, or evaluation.
+A functional component within a customer journey that performs specific tasks, such as identity verification or fraud detection.
 Module results are known as outcomes.
 These outcomes can be configured to meet specific business needs and compliance requirements.
+Examples of a modules in GO include:

 Modules and variants